kkestell/kestell.org/src/content/projects/blink-comparator.md

 ## Overview

-`blink-comparator` periodically fetches a website and compares the current version to the previous one.
-If it detects any differences between the two versions, it sends a Telegram message containing a diff of the two versions to the user.
+`blink-comparator` periodically fetches a website and compares the current version with what it fetched previously.
+If it detects any differences, it sends a Telegram message containing a diff of the two versions to the user.

 So far, I have used this program to: